Mkhitaryan vows to bring consistency to Manchester United

 Mkhitaryan won back his place but reserved his best performances for the Europa League, scoring six times – including in the 2-0 final win over Ajax.

-However, when it was suggested to the 28-year-old on Tuesday that his form in domestic games does not match those in Europe, he insisted that will not be the case this term.
+However, when it was suggested to the 28-year-old that his form in domestic games does not match those in Europe, he insisted that will not be the case this term.

 "I think that was last season.
 This season is different," he told a news conference ahead of United's Champions League clash with CSKA Moscow.